Noppes/cnpcs-scripting-examples/README.md

  - Player Script (Scripts that are executed by every player)

+TODO: add explanation on in-game steps to run scripts

 ###### Example scripts
 This repo contains some example scripts provided by people from the discord server.
 Some comments might be added/changed inside example scripts, but are kept as original as possible.